paulhauner/prophessor/README.md

 `<repo name>` is the name that all repositories will be given.
 Note that repositories will be unique based on their callsign.

+See `walkthroughs/create_repos.md` for details on parts of repository creation that this command does not cover.

 See `example_files/students.csv` for an example of the `<students csv file>`

 Example: `$ python proph.py create-repos example_files/students.csv Project`